seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 **JESSICA**
 What, must I hold a candle to my shames?
 They in themselves, good-sooth, are too too light.
-Why, ’tis an office of discovery, love;
+Why, 'tis an office of discovery, love;
 And I should be obscured.

 **LORENZO**